 - 4oz / 120g Unsalted Butter

 - 4 cups / 1litre Milk, at room temp

 - 1 cup / 80g freshly grated Pecorino Romano, plus extra to serve (Kefalotiri Cheese is traditional, can also sub parmesan)

 - 1/2 small Nutmeg, grated (or 1/4 tsp ground nutmeg)

 - 1/4 tsp White Pepper

 Veg Layers (see notes for baking version)

-- 2lb / 1kg (approx 4 smallish) Eggplants/Aubergine, sliced around 1/3" thickness (I do lengthways do you can make more smaller rounds if you wish)
+- 2lb / 1kg (approx 4 smallish) Eggplants/Aubergine, sliced around 1/3" thickness (I do lengthways but you can make more smaller rounds if you wish)